honmashironeko/ProxyCat/ProxyCat-EN/README-EN.md

 - [x] Performed batch validity checks on proxy servers in `ip.txt` during the first startup.
 - [x] Added local SOCKS protocol listening or fully switched to SOCKS to adapt to more software.
 - [ ] Added detailed logging to record the identity of all IPs connecting to ProxyCat and support multiple users.
+- [ ] Increase the web UI and provide a more powerful and user-friendly interface.
+- [ ] Add Docker one click deployment, simple and easy to use.
+- [ ] Develop a babycat module that can run babycat on any server or host, turning it into a proxy server.

 If you have good ideas or encounter bugs during use, please contact the author through the following methods to provide feedback!